Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 - You are allowed 25 minutes before the ceremony to access and gather in the venue room.

 - Saturdays are the busiest day with a high turnover of weddings, especially in summer.
-There may be less time for photography and portraits on the stairs and outside, but the local area provides lots of opportunities for more photos, including Baker Street Station and Regent’s Park… The London Business School is just next door and is part of the same building.
+There may be less time for photography and portraits on the stairs and outside.
+Still, the local area provides many opportunities for more photos, including Baker Street Station and Regent’s Park… The London Business School is just next door and is part of the same building.
 If the wedding party has to move on prematurely, I often finish the group portraits there.

 - A very informative site is the A Day to Remember Website.
 It is an official site dedicated to weddings in Westminster, including other licensed venues in the Borough.

-- As well as civil marriages, Old Marylebone Town Hall also conducts Civil Ceremonies, Renewals of Vows and Naming Ceremonies.
+- As well as civil marriages, Old Marylebone Town Hall also conducts Civil Ceremonies, Renewals of Vows and Naming Ceremonies and allows photography of them all.

 I took this shot before the ceremony as the guests greeted each other at the entrance to the Westminster Room, Marylebone’s most prominent wedding venue.